Women (band): History

 The band began a European tour, followed by a US tour in the fall of 2010.
-It was rumoured that the band broke up on October 29, 2010 after a fight on stage at a show at Lucky Bar in Victoria although their management stated that they merely cancelled the rest of their tour.
+It was rumoured that the band broke up on October 29, 2010, after a fight on stage at a show at Lucky Bar in Victoria although their management stated that they merely cancelled the rest of their tour.
 Matt Flegel later confirmed in an interview with Marc Riley on BBC 6 that a fight had in fact broken out on stage between Patrick and the band, prematurely ending their tour.
 Pitchfork released a three-song live video in February 2011 shot in an empty factory a few weeks before the band's indefinite hiatus.

 Some members of Women also played in the live band of Chad VanGaalen.
 Pat Flegel was a member of the band Fels-Naptha, and Michael Wallace is a former member of the bands Friendo and Azeda Booth, and toured with Porcelain Raft.
 Christopher Reimer toured with The Dodos during the summer and fall of 2011.

 On February 8, 2012, guitarist Christopher Reimer performed at Weeds Cafe in Calgary, recorded by Brad Hawkins.
 Thirteen days later, on February 21, Reimer died in his sleep.
 No information about the cause of Reimer's death was immediately released, however the band's record label, Flemish Eye, later stated that he had suffered "from complications relating to a heart condition".

-In 2012 Chad van Gaalen released The Chad Tape, containing 9 Reimer solo tracks.
+In 2012, Chad van Gaalen released The Chad Tape, containing 9 Reimer solo tracks.
+In 2018, Reimer's family and friends released heaps of his recordings in the album Hello People.